Revisiting Outage for Edge Inference Systems: Models and Metrics

 \subsection{Data Distribution Model}

 While CNN based classification is designed for generic distributions, in the case of linear classification, we assume the following data distribution for tractability.
 We consider feature vectors are drawn from a \emph{Gaussian mixture model} (GMM)~\cite{figueroa2019semi, RN291}.
+Let $D$ and $L$ denote the dimension of the feature vector and the number of classes, respectively.
 Specifically, each feature vector $\mathbf{x}_k$ is independently sampled from a Gaussian distribution with mean $\boldsymbol{\mu}_\ell \in \mathbb{R}^{D}$ and covariance matrix $\mathbf{C} \in \mathbb{R}^{D \times D}$.
 The mean vector (or class centroid) varies across classes, while the covariance matrix is assumed to be identical for all classes \cite{RN291}.
 Without loss of generality, we set $\mathbf{C} = \diag(C_{1,1}, C_{2,2}, \ldots, C_{D,D})$ as a diagonal matrix, which can be obtained via \emph{principal component analysis} (PCA)~\cite{abdi2010principal}.
 The joint distribution of the $K$ feature vectors is given by:

 where $\mathcal{N}\left(\mathbf{x}_k \mid \boldsymbol{\mu}_\ell, \mathbf{C}\right)$ denotes the Gaussian \emph{probability density function} (PDF) with mean $\boldsymbol{\mu}_\ell$ and covariance matrix $\mathbf{C}$.
 Building on such model, the fused feature vector, defined in \eqref{eq:fea_ave}, subjects to: